PEXANE2/azure-docs.tr-tr/articles/data-factory/create-azure-ssis-integration-runtime.md

 $SSISDBPricingTier = "[Basic|S0|S1|S2|S3|S4|S6|S7|S9|S12|P1|P2|P4|P6|P11|P15|…|ELASTIC_POOL(name = <elastic_pool_name>) for Azure SQL Database server or leave it empty for Managed Instance]"
 ```

-### <a name="sign-in-and-select-subscription"></a>Oturum açın ve aboneliği seçin
+### <a name="sign-in-and-select-subscription"></a>Oturum açın ve abonelik ' ı seçin

-Komut dosyasını açıp Azure aboneliğinizi seçmek için aşağıdaki kodu ekleyin:
+Aşağıdaki kodu betiğe ekleyerek oturum açın ve Azure aboneliğinizi seçin:

 ```powershell
 Connect-AzAccount
 Select-AzSubscription -SubscriptionName $SubscriptionName
 ```

-### <a name="validate-the-connection-to-database-server"></a>Veritabanı sunucusu için bağlantıyı doğrulama
+### <a name="validate-the-connection-to-database-server"></a>Veritabanı sunucusuyla bağlantıyı doğrulama

-Azure SQL veritabanı sunucusu/yönetilen örnek doğrulamak için aşağıdaki betiği ekleyin.
+Azure SQL veritabanı sunucunuzu/yönetilen örneğinizi doğrulamak için aşağıdaki betiği ekleyin.

 ```powershell
 # Validate only if you use SSISDB and do not use VNet or AAD authentication